 Different Area Rug Materials

-“What type of material should you use for an area rug?”
+“What type of material should I use for an area rug?”
 This is one of the first questions that you should ask yourself when looking for a rug for your space.
 The look, the feel and durability of any area rug is generally dependent on the materials it’s made out of.
 Every fabric and fiber has its own distinctive details and it’s important to pick the right material that fits your needs.
 Questions to think about when choosing area rug materials include:

 -Will your rug be in a high traffic area?